Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Acknowledgments

 \section{Acknowledgments}

-GaSb film growth was supported primarily by the National Science Foundation (DMR-1752797).
-Graphene transfers and III-V growth on patterned graphene were supported by the Defense Advanced Research Projects Administration (DARPA Grant number D19AP00088).
-Graphene synthesis and characterization are supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under award no. DE-SC0016007.
-We gratefully acknowledge the use of Raman and electron microscopy facilities supported by the NSF through the University of Wisconsin Materials Research Science and Engineering Center under Grant No. DMR-1720415.
+We thank Thomas F. Kuech for helpful discussions and for donating his XPS system.
+We thank Seth R. Bank and Hari P. Nair for discussions on photoluminescence measurements.
+GaSb film growth was supported primarily by the National Science Foundation, award number DMR-1752797 (JKK).
+Graphene transfers and III-V growth on patterned graphene were supported by the Defense Advanced Research Projects Administration, DARPA Grant number D19AP00088 (JKK).
+Graphene synthesis and characterization are supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under award no. DE-SC0016007 (MSA).
+In-situ and ex-situ photoemission experiments and analysis were supported by the NSF Division of Materials Research through the University of Wisconsin Materials Research Science and Engineering Center, Grant No. DMR-1720415 (JKK).
+PL measurements were supported by the National Science Foundation ECCS-1806285 (LJM).
+We gratefully acknowledge the use of Raman, electron microscopy, and PPMS facilities supported by the NSF through the University of Wisconsin Materials Research Science and Engineering Center under Grant No. DMR-1720415.
+Use of the PPMS was also supported by the Wisconsin Alumni Research Foundation WARF (JKK).